mlawren/p5-DBIx-ThinSQL-SQLite/README.md

     - currval( $name ) -> Int

     Return the current value of the sequence.

+If [Digest::SHA](http://search.cpan.org/perldoc?Digest::SHA) is installed then the following functions can also be created.

+    - sha1( @args ) -> bytes

+    Calculate the SHA digest of all arguments concatenated together and return it in a 20-byte binary form.
+Unfortunately it seems that the underlying SQLite C sqlite\_create\_function() provides no way to identify the result as a blob, so you must always manually cast the result in SQL like so:

+        CAST(sha1(SQLITE_EXPRESSION) AS blob)

+    - sha1\_hex( @args ) -> hexidecimal

+    Calculate the SQLite digest of all arguments concatenated together and return it in a 40-character hexidecimal form.

+    - sha1\_base64( @args ) -> base64

+    Calculate the SQLite digest of all arguments concatenated together and return it in a base64 encoded form.

+            - agg\_sha1( @args ) -> bytes
+        - agg\_sha1\_hex( @args ) -> hexidecimal
+    - agg\_sha1\_base64( @args ) -> base64

+    These aggregate functions are for use with statements using GROUP BY.

 Note that user-defined SQLite functions are only valid for the current session.
 They must be created each time you connect to the database.